Skyhawk172/CleaningData/Codebook.md

 subject performing one activity.

-Moreover, given that the subjects may have performed the same activity more than once, we report in our tidy dataset the ==average== value of all these measurement for each subject and activity.
+Moreover, given that the subjects may have performed the same activity more than once, we report in our tidy dataset the _average_ value of all these measurement for each subject and activity.
 This is represented by the "Avg" tag in the variable names (see below).

 #### Naming Convention

+(Note that the convention here is slightly different from the original dataset.
+The authors argue that our naming convention is clearer and easy to understand.)

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals AccXYZ-T and GyroXYZ-T. These time domain signals